1. What are the front runners?

-Shipping’s fuel of the future must produce lower or zero emissions, but also have enough power to propel gigantic vessels around the globe and be storable, transportable and affordable.
-Here are the main candidates so far:
+Shipping’s fuel of the future must produce lower or zero emissions, but there’s more to it than that.
+It’s also got to have enough power to propel gigantic ships around the globe, be storeable and transportable, and, of course, not prohibitively expensive.
+Here are the main options so far:

 • Pros: Doesn’t produce any CO2 emissions when made cleanly, which can be done by combining so-called green hydrogen with nitrogen from the air

 • Cons: Much less energy dense than traditional fuel oils so would need about three times as much space to contain the same amount of energy, a problem for ship designers; it’s also toxic for humans and aquatic life

 • Pros: Powerful enough to send rockets into space and can be made without emitting CO2; can be used in a ship’s internal combustion engine or in a fuel cell

 • Cons: Needs to be stored at either -253 degrees Celsius (-423 Fahrenheit) or under high pressure, so another major headache for shipbuilders; it’s also potentially explosive